peterP1998/music-playlist-builder/README.md

 5. To run the application you should type go run main.go.
 The server will run on port 8080

 # Endpoints
+I will list all the endpoints which this application has.

+## Post Requests
+/register - this endpoint register new user
+/login - this endpoint checks does this user was already register and returns jwt token /artist/create - create new artist ex.AC/DC,The Beatles or Tina Turner /song/create - create new song for artist
+/song/like - add song to your list of liked songs /playlist/create - create playlist of song /playlist/song/add - add song to the playlist

+## Get Requests
+/song/like - get all of your liked songs /playlist?name=* - get all songs for playlist

+# Final Words
+I created this project to learn basics of gin framework.